 When Britain declared war on Germany in September 1939, Rose Kennedy and most of her children hurried back to the United States; only Rosemary stayed behind with her father.
 When the Blitz began, she was sent out of London to Belmont House, a Montessori school in the country [the Montessori Method focuses on all five senses to develop a child’s learning].

 By the time she arrived at Belmont, the press’s fascination with Rosemary had taken its toll.
 Photographs of the time show her father grasping her arm tightly during the rounds of public appearances, which were often marred by stumbles and blunders.
-Although she looked like an adult woman, Rosemary appeared far less confident, and often childlike.
 The school offered a refuge from the glare of publicity, and Rosemary pronounced it “the most wonderfulest place I’ve been to”.

 After a few weeks there, Joseph enthusiastically wrote to his wife: “She is contented completely to be teaching with Mother Isabel.
 She is happy, looks better than she ever did in her life, is not the slightest bit lonesome, and loves to get letters from [her siblings] telling her how lucky she is to be over here.”

 Rosemary was indeed thriving.
 One of her close school friends, Dorothy Gibbs, wrote to Rosemary’s father: “Please God that someday he will grant you the joy of a perfect healing for her.”